-Duke Energy Progress considers wind a potential viable option to support increased diversity of the renewables portfolio and potentially long-term general compliance needs.
+Duke Energy Carolinas considers wind a potential viable option to support increased diversity of the renewables portfolio and plans to meet a portion of the General Requirement with RECs from wind facilities.
 While the Company may rely upon wind resources for future REPS compliance, the extent and timing will depend on deliverability, policy changes and market prices.
 Additional opportunities may exist to transmit wind energy from out of state regions where wind is more prevalent into the Carolinas.